 As you draft your message, the device preview updates with your changes.

 Click the arrows to page through the various device previews.
-The platform and display type dynamically update in the dropdown menu above.
+The channel and display type dynamically update in the dropdown menu above.
 You can also select a preview directly from the dropdown menu.